COLLAS CRILL TERMS AND CONDITIONS OF BUSINESS - UK REAL ESTATE LEGAL SERVICES

 - Other companies or partnerships legally or beneficially owned by or affiliated to or associated with the preceding partnerships or companies.

 A full list of the jurisdictions in which Collas Crill operates and the main trading entities included within Collas Crill is available at www.collascrill.com.

 1.2These Terms and Conditions govern the basis on which we provide the Services to you.
 They override any other terms and conditions stipulated or incorporated by you in your instructions or any negotiations unless otherwise expressly agreed by us in a separate Engagement Document.
 They apply to all work provided by us to you in relation to the Services, including any work undertaken before the commencement or deemed commencement of our agreement in accordance with the Engagement Document.
 Your continued instruction of us constitutes acceptance of these terms save to the extent otherwise expressly agreed in any separate Engagement Document.

 1.3We reserve the right to vary these Terms and Conditions from time to time, including during the course of the provision of Services, without your prior consent.
 These Terms and Conditions and any future variations will be published on www.collascrill.com by way of public notice to all current and prospective clients.
 You will be bound by any revision of the Terms and Conditions upon such publication.
-A current copy of these Terms and Conditions will also be made available for inspection at our offices in BVI, Cayman, Guernsey, Jersey, London and Singapore during normal business hours.
+A current copy of these Terms and Conditions will also be made available for inspection at our offices in BVI, Cayman, Guernsey, Jersey and London.

 2DEFINITIONS AND INTERPRETATION